wdi-sg/activerecord-intro/readme.md

 It just so happens you will be learning one of the best ORM's on the market.
 It has some of the best documentation and best syntax (because Ruby is awesome) the industry has to offer.
 This ORM is Active Record.

 > Active Record is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
 Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
-It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system. - Taken from AR docs
+It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system. (from AR docs)

 ## Active Record

-Active Record is like a library that implements the Active record pattern in Ruby.
+Active Record is a library that allows us to translate database records into objects that we can use in our Ruby applications.

 In order to use Active Record in our Ruby code to manipulate data in a database, we need to be able to talk about the **models** of our data.